Finding better ways to provide the materials the world needs

 Join our team

-The destruction of the rock shelters at Juukan Gorge in May 2020 was a clear breach of our values and the trust placed in us by Indigenous peoples to respect the lands on which we operate.
-In the two years since, we have been changing the way we work in every part of our business.
+The destruction of the rock shelters at Juukan Gorge in May 2020 was a clear breach of our values and the trust placed in us by Indigenous Peoples and other stakeholders.

-By 2026, all sites to co-manage cultural heritage with communities and knowledge holders.
+All sites will co-manage cultural heritage with communities and knowledge holders by 2026.

 Year-on-year increase in contestable spend sourced from suppliers local to our operations.

-By 2026, 70% of total community investment to be through strategic, outcomes focused partnerships.
+70% of total social investment will be made through strategic, outcomes focused partnerships by 2026.

 We recognise that while the benefits of our activities are widespread, many of the negative impacts are localised.
 Our teams work in partnership with communities to understand how our activities impact their lives, culture and heritage.
 Through meaningful engagement, we can respond to community concerns, mitigate negative impacts and optimise socioeconomic benefits.